What You Can Expect in an Eye Exam

 We begin with your health history, he continued.
 Every patient fills out a questionnaire: current health status, medications, social history, your family’s health and eye history.
 This information will alert us to any conditions that should be monitored closely and help determine if any preventative measures to keep your eyes healthy are needed.

-Next, we test your visual acuity by asking you to read the eye chart.
-Read the lowest line that you can.
+Next, we test your visual acuity by asking you to read the eye chart, read the lowest line that you can.
 We evaluate how well you see with and without your glasses or contacts.
-If you need prescription eyeglasses, you can order them online by visiting the Glasses Direct Store.

 The results are the familiar ratio of 20/20, 20/40 etc. which is a comparison of your vision compared to the average person with good vision, typically 20/20.
 A patient that has 20/40 vision can only see at 20 feet what the normal person can see from a distance of 40 feet.
 This tests how clearly you are seeing in each eye, but doesn’t give you a prescription for corrective lenses.